 One valuable tax benefit you can get is to claim the tax childcare tax credit.
 It can also potentially lead to even more child tax credits, depending on your specific situation.

-We recommend using online tax filing software because all you need to do is enter some necessary information, and then you’ll be able to find out if you have any qualifying dependents and how you can claim them.
+We recommend using online tax filing software because all you need to do is enter some necessary information.
+Then you’ll be able to find out if you have any qualifying dependents and how you can claim them.